-In 2013, shortly before our 1st Annual Unfuck The World Day, UTW founder Maike organized a series of events in Downtown L.A. benefitting the homeless on Skid Row.
-This experience led to her bringing together a team of volunteers to provide regular support to homeless, at risk youth and young adults in her own neighborhood of Hollywood.
+In 2013, shortly before our 1st Annual Unfuck The World Day, UTW founder Maike organized a series of events in Downtown L.A. benefitting the homeless population of Skid Row.
+This experience led to her bringing together a team of volunteers to provide regular support to at risk youth and young adults experiencing homelessness in her own neighborhood of Hollywood.

 She quickly realized that in order to do this officially, she needed to file for 501(c)3 status.
 Choosing the name for the non-profit was easy.
 Maike is often asked, “What can I do to unfuck the world?
 Everything is just a drop in a bucket.”
 She will always answer, “Every drop counts and will make a difference.
 And together, we will be a million drops.”
 In October 2013, A Million Drops was granted tax exempt status by the IRS.

 A Million Drops’ Story

 A Million Drops started with providing direct, uncomplicated support to individuals in need it, from helping with preparing for a job interview by taking them to the barber or clothes shopping, to making phone calls to find out how we can help someone replace a lost birth certificate.

 In 2017, we had the plan to buy a retired short school bus and convert it into the A Million Drops Bus, allowing us to more effectively provide our services.

 However, a few months later, the opportunity came up to rent a small space in the heart of Hollywood, and the vision of a little bus became the A Million Drops Learning Center.